 2. Ask for referrals.
 Don't assume that because you did a great job for your client, that your client is not automatically going to tell people.
 You have to ask them to give you referrals.
 You also have to follow up with them and give them the things they need to make referring you easy.

 3. Utilize social media.
-The people who have friended (this is now a word at least in my book thanks to Facebook!) you are your biggest fans.
+The people who have friended you (this is now a word, at least in my book, thanks to Facebook!) are your biggest fans.
 They've come to you with permission.
 Give them information about what you are doing.
 Don't make it a sales pitch.
 Genuinely share what is happening with you and with your business or organization.
 Engage others by commenting on their posts , etc.

 5. Send press releases.
 Let the media know you are an expert.
 Send them press releases bi-weekly or even weekly of information that is pertinent to them and the section they usually write in.
 Start building a relationship with the right media contacts.
 Press releases don't have to be exactly about your business or be very sales pitchy.
 They can be about a great new book you read related to your field of expertise and you are offering a quick synopsis.
 You could write about a topic related to your field and share information.
 There are many ways to go with a press release that doesn't have to directly sell to people.
 The knowledge you are sharing is doing the selling.

 6. Collaboration.
 Find other businesses, organizations and individuals you might be able to collaborate with in order to stretch those marketing dollars.
 They don't have to be businesses and organizations that do similar work as you.
 Pick those entities that complement you and your business.
-For instance I was at a used book store today and next to them is a herbs store.
-When I was checking out the store manager said that if I supported the herbs store then they would give me 20% off my purchase.
-The true was also the same at the herbs store.
+For instance I was at a used book store today and next to them is an herb store.
+When I was checking out the store manager said that if I supported the herb store then they would give me 20% off my purchase.
+The true was also the same at the herb store.
 This is just one example of collaboration.